-Maher's argument, with which Weintraub agrees, can be reconstructed as follows:
+Maher's argument, with which Weintraub agrees, can be reconstructed as follows.13

-- P1 There exist (in logical space) rational agents who hold partly stable utility functions (SSUFs). - P2 If CDT is true, then, for any agent who holds a SSUF, spontaneous shifts of credence distribution are sometimes rational. - C1 If CDT is true, then there exist (in logical space) rational agents who might sometimes perform shifts. (from P1, P2) - P3 Performance of shifts (acceptance of prohibitions) is necessarily irrational: that is, nowhere in logical space are there rational agents who might sometimes perform shifts.
+- P1 There exist (in logical space) rational agents who hold somewhere stable utility functions (SSUFs). - P2 If CDT is true, then, for any agent who holds a SSUF, spontaneous shifts from one credence function to another are sometimes rational.

-$^{^{11}\}mathrm{The}$ following feature of this utility function should also be noted: it is not possible, by conditionalizing on any proposition, to move from a probability distribution that (according to $U_L)$ is self-recommending to one that is not.
-We have not, in fact, been able to find any partly stable utility functions that do not possess this feature.
-If it could be shown that none exist, this would obviously strengthen our result (cf. our comments at the end of section 3).
-We have not been able to find any, but we have no non-existence proof.
+12The following feature of this utility function should also be noted: it is not possible, by conditionalising on any proposition, to move from a probability distribution that (according to U_L) is self-recommending to one that is not.
+We have not, in fact, been able to find any somewhere stable utility function that does not possess this feature.
+If it could be shown that (under independently motivated auxiliary constraints) none exists, this would obviously strengthen our result (cf. our comments at the end of section 3).